 (4) Part 3 Division 7 does not apply to an application under this section.

-[Section 126A inserted by No. 73 of 2006 s.
+[Section 126A inserted: No. 73 of 2006 s.
 92(1).]

 126B.
 Entertainment for juveniles on licensed premises, approval of

 (1) The Director, by notice in writing given to a licensee who has made an application under section 126A, may approve the provision of entertainment solely for juveniles on the licensed premises, or a part of the licensed premises, if the Director is satisfied that, in the circumstances of the particular case, it is appropriate to do so.